faguil/Sea-urchin-phylogenomics/README.md

 ## Index of data file contents

-[01-Photographs-pearls.pdf](https://github.com/faguil/Pearl-Sac-Gene-Expression/blob/main/01-Photographs-pearls.pdf) contains the photographs of pearls extracted from the pearl sacs used in this study.
+[01-Assemblies.tar.gz](https://drive.google.com/file/d/1ninmuyKmNu6Kf_nB9Imal9HSXnqDm-Na/view?usp=sharing) contains the genomic or transcriptomic assemblies (as gzipped fasta files), for all 66 terminals used to build the supermatrix and phylogenies on which this manuscript is based.
+SRA for the raw read files can be found in the manuscript.

+[02-Chronospaces.tar.gz]

-[02-Phylogenetic-tree-FoxJ1.pdf](https://github.com/faguil/Pearl-Sac-Gene-Expression/blob/main/02-Phylogenetic-tree-FoxJ1.pdf) contains the Maximum Likelihood phylogenetic analysis of the *Pinctada maxima* FoxJ1 protein.
+(https://github.com/faguil/Pearl-Sac-Gene-Expression/blob/main/02-Phylogenetic-tree-FoxJ1.pdf) contains the Maximum Likelihood phylogenetic analysis of the *Pinctada maxima* FoxJ1 protein.

 [03-Phylogenetic-tree-ETS4_PDEF.pdf](https://github.com/faguil/Pearl-Sac-Gene-Expression/blob/main/03-Phylogenetic-tree-ETS4_PDEF.pdf) contains the Maximum Likelihood phylogenetic analysis of the *Pinctada maxima* ETS4/PDEF protein.